ucsf-wynton/wynton-website-hpc/docs/index.md

 **The {{ site.cluster.name }} environment is available for _free_ to all UCSF researchers**.
 To join, please follow the [instructions for requesting an account]({{ '/about/join.html' | relative_url }}).

-The {{ site.cluster.name }} environment keeps growing as more users discover it and more groups buy into the co-op model.  <a href="{{ '/about/shares.html' | relative_url }}">Each contributing member brings more resources and compute power for everyone based on a fair-share model where contributors get higher access priority than non-contributing members</a>.  **Contributions to the {{ site.cluster.name }} environment are non-expiring and valid for life!**  In addition, several UCSF centers have joined by contributing a large amount of their compute hardware to the cluster, e.g. Memory and Aging Center and QB3.
+The {{ site.cluster.name }} environment keeps growing as more users discover it and more groups buy into the co-op model.
+[Each contributing member brings more resources and compute power for everyone based on a fair-share model where contributors get higher access priority than non-contributing members]({{ '/about/shares.html' | relative_url }}).  **Contributions to the {{ site.cluster.name }} environment are non-expiring and valid for life!**  In addition, several UCSF centers have joined by contributing a large amount of their compute hardware to the cluster, e.g. Memory and Aging Center and QB3.
 For more details on where we are heading, please see the [{{ site.cluster.name }} Roadmap]({{ '/about/roadmap.html' | relative_url }}).

 **Please note**: The {{ site.cluster.name }} environment is *not* certified for use with Protected Health Information (PHI) _unless you have a Wynton PHI account_.
 Data containing PHI must not be transferred to, mounted on, or processed with any {{ site.cluster.name }} cluster resources other than in the Wynton PHI environment.
 For more information or to apply for a PHI account, see [Protected Health Information (PHI) on Wynton].